RancidDax/namazu.tools/uwu.md

 {: .everyone }
 > {% glossary Feather Rain %} Garuda will make a shriek sound and without any castbar, feathers will drop on all players, this will happen many times during the fight.
+>
+> **Friction** garuda casts a small heavy Soak on a single target, applying friction to anyone hit who is outside the Spiny Plume Bubble.
+Party needs to be tightly stacked.

 {: .tanks }
 > {% glossary Slipstream %} A dodge-able cleave, be careful not to face this into the party.